abel1231/optimization/README.md

 ## Examples of how to use the code

+To obtain the optimal solution of the quadratic optimization problem produced by the classical optimization method, run

+    python portfolio_optimization.py

 To train an 8-layer QAOA model under the setting of 4 budget, 6 assets, 2 bits for representing one asset, and we set the maximum number of optimization iterations to 2000, run the code